zew/go-questionnaire/README.md

 * [Shufflings can be exported for use in related applications](https://dev-domain:port/survey/shufflings-to-csv)

-## Optimization
+## Optimizations

 * Layout: Table data is currently aligned vertically middled.
  Sometimes it should be configurable to baseline.

-* The transferrer should truncate the pages from the online JSON files
+* The transferrer could truncate the pages from the online JSON files
  leaving only user ID, completion time and survey data.

-* For each user, only the responses should be saved to session/JSON; not the entire questionnaire data.
+* For each user, only the responses could be saved to session/JSON; not the entire questionnaire data.
  The responses could be merged into the questionnaire based on input name.

 * The generators could be compiled into independent executables.
  They could then be executed on the command line with the parameters as JSON file.

-* Finish pages and finish field should be harmonized.
+* Finish page and finish field could be harmonized.
  Currently one can either generate one's own final page (in the example of the peu2018 survey).
  Or one can set the "finalized" field and then gets system wide: You finished ... at ...

-* The set of application languages in the footer is not restricted to the questionnaire languages.

 ## Possible enhancements

 * Adding a `Docker` script?
+ It would mostly contain the instructions of `linux-instructions.md`.

-* Migrate file storage to GoCloud library and make deployable on Google Appengine or AWS?
+* Migrate file storage to GoCloud library and make
+deployable on Google Appengine or AWS without EBS (elastic block devices)?
+To be implemented into the load/save() methods of ConfigT, LoginsT and QuestionnaireT.

 ## About Go-App-Tpl